cs1302uga/cs1302-tutorials/components/components.md

    $ find src
    ```

 1. Compile and run the provided code without any errors or warnings.
-The program should look very similar
-   to the app you created in class exercise 19.
-See the overall containment heirarchy and image below:
+If you completed the previous steps
+   correctly, your app should look similar to the screenshot below.
+You may also find it helpful to review
+   the scene graph for this app (also seen below).

    <table>
    <tr>